 Updated August 27 2018

 In just over a week I will be testing this modifier on actual talent.
 I am anticipating a very good result.
 So much so that I had a client meeting this morning for an upcoming publicity shoot on location in front of a grand staircase at a Fairmont Hotel.
 Because I anticipate using the Grand Para 70 for that shoot I had to determine if it would fit into my SKB hard sided golf bag!
 IT JUST FITS thank gawd!
 LOL

 Original Post 8-22-18

 These are my initial impressions of the Glow Grand 70 and the Zoom-In Bounce Rod.
 I won’t be able to test the modifier on talent until early September.
 So for right now I will go over some of the facets of the modifier and bounce rod, AKA focusing rod.
 It’s the first 24 rod octa I’ve owned, although not the first I’ve used.
 The Broncolor 177 ($4300 USD) is the closest in size to the Grand 70” ($1150 USD plus $490 for Bounce Rod = $1640 USD).
-The Bron Para 177 measures 77” across its face, 7 inches larger than the Grand 70.
+The Bron Para 177 and the Grand 70 both measure 70” across their face .
 Both utilize 24 rods in this configuration.
 The Grand 70 comes with a choice of strobe mounts; mine arrived with a Bowens ring although I won’t ever use it without the Glow Grand ParaBox Zoom-In Bounce Rod.

 The assembly of this octa is very different than any other modifiers I have owned or rented.
 The new configuration consists of 24 levers that are spring loaded which must be ‘locked’ into adjoining bars on the modifier.